Stripper fired from newspaper alleges discrimination

-SAN ANTONIO (Reuters) - A newspaper reporter who was fired after another publication reported that she worked part-time as a stripper says she has filed a complaint against her former employer with the Equal Employment Opportunity Commission, alleging sex discrimination.
+SAN ANTONIO, May 11 (Reuters) - A newspaper reporter who was fired after another publication reported that she worked part-time as a stripper says she has filed a complaint against her former employer with the Equal Employment Opportunity Commission, alleging sex discrimination.

 Sarah Tressler, 30, was working as a society and general assignment reporter for the Houston Chronicle and was writing an anonymous blog entitled “Diary of an Angry Stripper” when the weekly Houston Press revealed her part-time profession in an article entitled “Society Writer by Day, Stripper by Night.”